Overview

 - The type of Kaposi sarcoma.

-- Number of lesions and where they are.
+- The number of lesions and where they are.

-- Effects of the lesions, such as causing pain or getting in the way of eating or breathing.
+- The effects of the lesions, such as causing pain or getting in the way of eating or breathing.

 - Your overall health.